valerytschopp/edx-configuration/heat-templates/README.md

       - 'hastexo'
     ```

+2. Check out the `hastexo/integration/base` branch of edx-configuration, which
+   contains the `gateone` role:

+    ```
+    $ cd /var/tmp/edx-configuration
+    $ git checkout -b hastexo/integration/base origin/hastexo/integration/base
+    ```

-2. Add the `gateone` role to `openstack-single-node.yml` and rerun that
+3. Add the `gateone` role to `openstack-single-node.yml` and rerun that
    playbook:

     ```